Chicago Schools with Communications Programs

 Bachelor's Degree in Communication Studies

 The communication studies program at Northwestern allows students to customize their major by exploring many facets of communication through elective coursework.
-Students begin by taking core courses in their freshman and sophomore years that cover public speaking, persuasion, argumentation, mediated communication and seminars.
+Students begin by taking core courses in their freshman and sophomore years that cover public speaking, persuasion, mediated communication and seminars.
 The student chooses remaining communication requirements.
 BS degrees are most common for communication studies degrees, but BA degrees are also feasible.

 Bachelor of Science in Human Communication Sciences